pvigier/pvigier.github.io-jekyll/_posts/2017-07-21-pychain-part1-computational-graphs.md

 In part 4, we will go further with recurrent neural networks and introduce the well-known LSTM cell.
 We will briefly compare it with fully-connected recurrent neural networks.

 To approach part 6, some more efficient optimization algorithms are necessary.
-Consequently we will discuss them in part 5.
+Consequently, we will discuss them in part 5.

 Have you ever read [this fabulous article](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) by Andrej Karpathy?
 Yes?
 Cool, because, we are going to reproduce his results with our own library in part 6.
 Amazing, isn’t it?